Lunariz/Halite2/Trainer/readme.md

 In order to find out which StrategyChooser performs best, we need to actually make them perform.
 This is why I built a framework for simulating games between different StrategyChoosers.

-The first relevant script is [Trainer.PlayMatch()], which takes a list of StrategyChoosers and sets up a match for them.
+The first relevant script is [Trainer.PlayMatch()](https://github.com/Lunariz/Halite2/blob/master/Trainer/Trainer.cs#L42), which takes a list of StrategyChoosers and sets up a match for them.
 Because matches are played in a completely separate program (halite.exe) we need to make various preparations to get this working.
 One of these preparations is saving StrategyChoosers as files - this way we can pass the data to the bots who will be playing without a direct connection.

 Next, we run the actual simulation by calling halite.exe with the relevant parameters (file locations).
-This is done in [RunUtility.RunMatch()]
+This is done in [RunUtility.RunMatch()](https://github.com/Lunariz/Halite2/blob/master/Trainer/RunUtility.cs#L62)

-We parse the outputs of this simulation via [RunUtility.ProcessOutput()], from which we can build [GameResults].
+We parse the outputs of this simulation via [RunUtility.ProcessOutput()](https://github.com/Lunariz/Halite2/blob/master/Trainer/RunUtility.cs#L132), from which we can build [GameResults](https://github.com/Lunariz/Halite2/blob/master/Trainer/RunUtility.cs#L195).
 Using these results, we can decide how to treat the winners or losers in our tournament

 ### Simulating tournaments

 Now that we can run single matches, it's time to use this fact to run an entire tournament on a list of StrategyChoosers.

-This is all done through [TournamentUtility.RunTournament()].
+This is all done through [TournamentUtility.RunTournament()](https://github.com/Lunariz/Halite2/blob/master/Trainer/TournamentUtility.cs#L36).
 RunTournament divides the games to be played into two groups: duels (1v1) and groups (1v1v1v1).
 While playing these games, it keeps track of StrategyChoosers through a point system, assigning points for every game played.